 - The leaf bottom is purple-red with a spongy coating along the middle vein of the leaf that allows it to float on the water.

 European frog-bit looks similar to other native aquatic plants, including North American frog-bit (Limnobium spongia), watershield (Brasenia schreberi), and white water lily (Nymphaea odorata).
-North American frog-bit leaves have a spongy coating covering the entire bottom of leaf.
+North American frog-bit leaves have a spongy coating covering the entire bottom of the leaf.
 Watershield leaves do not form a rosette and the leaves and stems under water have a slimy coating.
-Mature white water lily leaves are round and much larger – 15 to 30 centimetres across.
+Mature white water lily leaves are round and much larger – 15 to 30 cm across.